2017 Winner & 2018 Scale Up WinnerSeeing is believing: Using smartphone camera data

-- farmers in 75 villages received personalized, picture-based advisory messages (PBA treatment); and
+- farmers in 75 villages received personalized, picture-based advisory (PBA) messages (PBA treatment)

 Assessing the results

 The project broadcasted IVR and SMS messages to a total of 32,237 wheat producers.
-Results show that the advisory messages increased knowledge on best agricultural practices by 78 percent and revealed strong complementarities between PBA and PBI.
+Results show that the advisory messages increased knowledge on best agricultural practices by 78% and revealed strong complementarities between PBA and PBI.

-Finally, greenness indices derived from the crop imagery could predict the onset of growth stages during which crops are more vulnerable to weather risk, thereby outperforming satellite vegetation indices; and project partner BKC WeatherSys – one of India’s first private sector meteorology and environmental technology companies and the first private sector entity in India to run numerical weather prediction models – was able to train a convolutional neural network that predicts crop damage with higher accuracy than BKC’s existing agronomic software (using crop models, weather data and satellite imagery) to provide advisories.
+Finally, greenness indices derived from the crop imagery predicted the onset of growth stages during which crops are more vulnerable to weather risk, thereby outperforming satellite vegetation indices.
+Project partner BKC WeatherSys was able to train a convolutional neural network that predicts crop damage with higher accuracy than BKC’s existing agronomic software (using crop models, weather data, and satellite imagery) to provide advisories.

 Towards smart weather index-based insurance products

 With funding from the UK Natural Environmental Research Council (NERC) and the International Initiative for Impact Evaluation (3ie), and the CGIAR Research Program on Policies, Institutions, and Markets (PIM) the project was able to deepen its collaboration with HDFC.